dokterdok/Continuity-Activation-Tool/README.md

 **From Finder**

-1. Download the zip (link on the right) and extract it.
+1. Download the ZIP (link on the right) and extract it.
-2. Double-click on the app.
+2. Run the app. _Note_: The current user must have admin privileges.
-3. Follow instructions on the screen.
+3. Follow the instructions on the screen.
 Ignore or deny any "Access to accessibility features" prompt.

 **From the command line**
 The script can also be run right from the command line.
 It is located in Continuity Activation Tool.app/Contents/MacOS/contitool.sh